10 Best Herbal Decoctions For Vomiting

 Cuminum cyminum, commonly known as cumin, has been traditionally used in herbal medicine for its digestive properties, including its potential to alleviate vomiting.

-However, while some anecdotal evidence supports its use, further scientific research is needed to fully establish its efficacy and safety for treating vomiting.
+However, while anecdotal evidence supports its use, further scientific research is needed to fully establish its efficacy and safety for treating vomiting.

 piper nigrum decoction